Parenting, Uncategorized

 • Toddlerhood (1-3 years): Children refine their fine motor skills by learning to use utensils, stack blocks, and engage in simple drawing activities.
 They begin to develop a pincer grasp (using the thumb and forefinger) around 9-12 months.

 • Preschool (3-5 years): Children can cut with scissors, copy shapes, and begin writing letters.
-Activities like colouring and playing with play dough enhance dexterity and hand-eye coordination.
+Activities like coloring and playing with play dough enhance dexterity and hand-eye coordination.

 • Early Childhood (5-7 years): By this age, children can tie shoelaces, button clothing, and write legibly.
 They engage in more complex tasks that require coordination and control.